icomefromthenet/mysqlfastintervallookup/src/tree/how.md

 ```

+The leftQuery is different to example found in the paper, my version assumes a closed-open interval relation.

 As the optimizer could not produce a stable execution plan I had to specify the indexes to be used but it is these index that make the overall result faster so it is important that they are used in the correct order.